HEY! “C” is for Circles!

 Hello friends!
 Hope you’ve had a great Fourth of July weekend and staying cool through this really hot week too!
 I had planned on scheduling a post or two while I was gone last month, but time just didn’t let me get there and I’m a bit behind, but I wanted to share a couple of masculine cards I made for some men in my life for Father’s Day:

-Up first is this card I made for my own dad.
+Up first is this card I made for my dad.
 He’s a huge John Wayne fan and so I thought it would be fun to print out one of his famous quotes for a card.
 After printing it out, I stamped the large rope lasso image around it from the Whimsy Stamps Cowpoke clear stamp set.
 I printed the quote over a piece of kraft cardstock and stamped with chocolate colored ink with the rope frame and colored it with Copics.
 I also cut the other images from the same stamp set over White Copic Blending Card and colored it with Copics.
 I just fussy cut them out with scissors and placed them over my card front with some foam squares.
 I cut a section of the horseshoe out so that it “appears” as if it’s hanging around the lasso and glued it over each side of the lasso.

 I thought it would be fun to add some more details to mimic the boots by die cutting the loopy stitched borders from the Whimsy Stamps Straight Edger Die Set and then I ink blended around the edges with chocolate ink.
 I also did this with the envelope you see behind the card too.